thoughtspot/thoughtspot.github.io/_app-integrate/SAML/configure-SAML-with-tscli.md

 ---
 title: [Configure SAML]
 tags:
-keywords: tbd
+keywords: SAML,security,"active directory",authenticate,configure,
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot can use Security Assertion Markup Language \(SAML\) to authenticate users.
-You can set up SAML through the shell on the ThoughtSpot instance using a tscli based configurator.
+You can set up SAML through the shell on the ThoughtSpot instance using a `tscli` based configurator.

 Before configuring SAML, you will need this information: